 - Any employee of a doctor caring for the principal

-- Any health care facility employee that's providing direct care to the principal at the health care facility
+- Any health care facility employee who is providing direct care to the principal at the facility

 - Any office worker, director, partner, officer, or parent organization of a health care facility providing care to the principal

-Even after the Medical Power of Attorney goes into effect, the agent won't be able to make health care decisions for the principal until the time comes when an attending physician verifies in writing that the principal isn't competent to make his/her own decisions.
-And, regardless of whether or not the attending physician deems the principal incompetent, treatment cannot be withheld or given when the principal makes an objection to either.
+Even after the Medical Power of Attorney goes into effect, the agent cannot make health care decisions for the principal until an attending physician verifies in writing that the principal is not competent to make his or her own decisions.
+Regardless of the physician's determination, treatment cannot be withheld or provided over the principal's objection.